Confidence Guarantee - Read more

 This package includes the following

-• Local English-speaking driver/guide on transfers and excursions
+• Local English-speaking driver/guide for transfers and excursions

 • Emergency hotline staffed 24/7 throughout your tour